rinvex/laravel-repositories/README.md

 ### Automatic Guessing

-While it's **recomended** to explicitly set IoC container, repository identifier, and repository model; This package is smart enough to guess any of these required data whenever missing.
+While it's **recommended** to explicitly set IoC container, repository identifier, and repository model; This package is smart enough to guess any of these required data whenever missing.

 - **IoC Container** `app()` helper is used as a fallback if IoC container instance not provided explicitly.
 - **Repository Identifier** It's recommended to set repository identifier as a doted name like `rinvex.repository.uniqueid`, but if it's missing fully qualified repository class name will be used (actually the result of `get_called_class()` function).